fabi8bit/bidepp-fs-pp4/README.md

 ---
 ### *Database Scheme*
 For the database model I took completely inspiration from the model used for the walkthrough project "I think therefore I blog" of Code Institute.
 While designing the draft for the Review model I realized I needed a different table for the Hotels in order to separate completely the Hotel from the Post so I can add more functionality to the the App, like grouping and displaying Hotels by country and retrieve after the relative reviews.
 From the picture below you can see the draft I initially designed with some striked lines which are the one I decided to move to the Hotel model.
+During the develope I edited further the model for the Hotels.
+I added Hotel_image and created_on fields.
+Thanks to the agile methodology, it was very easy to adapt what was planned at the beginning.
 ![Database Sketch](readme_assets/readme_img/dbsketch.jpeg)

 #### Hotel Model